 Small businesses who pay business rates may receive a grant from their local authority to help them through the COVID-19 pandemic.
-There are two levels of grant: $\pm 10,000$ and $\pm 25,000$.
+There are two levels of grant: £10,000 and £25,000.

-Businesses that qualify for the business rates holiday described above will receive a grant of £25,000 if their business premises has a rateable value of between £15,000 and £51,000.
-If the business premises has a rateable value of less than £15,000 the business will receive a cash grant of £10,000.
+Businesses other than childrens' nurseries that qualify for the business rates holiday described above will receive a grant of £25,000 where the business premises has a rateable value of between £15,000 and £51,000.
+Where the business premises has a rateable value of less than £15,000 the business will receive a cash grant of £10,000.

-In addition, all businesses in any sector in England which qualify for small business rates relief, or rural rates relief, qualify for a grant of £10,000.
+Businesses in England that qualify for small business rates relief, or rural rates relief, are eligible for a grant of £10,000.